cupnoodle/fluffyes/78-speed-up-storyboard.md

 # 3 steps to speed up storyboard

-When you are working on storyboard with many view controllers, especially with [IBDesignable](https://nshipster.com/ibinspectable-ibdesignable/) UI, it can take quite a long while to open storyboard, and then you hear your Mac fan spins like it is about to take off 🚀 😂, and you kinda dread whenever you need to open the storyboard.
+When you are working on storyboard with many view controllers, especially with [IBDesignable](https://nshipster.com/ibinspectable-ibdesignable/) UI, it can take quite a long while to open storyboard, and then you hear your Mac fan spins like it is about to take off 🚀 😂.